azra-mind/be-azramind/README.md

 #### Game Play Interface

-- Adding the ability for the player to configure difficult levels
+- Add the ability for the player to configure difficult levels
 - Build out a frontend in React.js

 #### Backend

-- Adding unit tests to the backend repo (branch unit-tests)
+- Add unit tests to the backend repo
-- Adding user authorization (login/password)
+- Add user authorization (login/password)
 - Add a lookup table for difficulty levels (easy/medium/hard)